mmoreram/ControllerExtraBundle/README.md

     {
         /**
          * You can now manage your annotation.
-         * You can acced to its fields using public methods.
+         * You can access to its fields using public methods.
          *
          * Annotation fields can be public and can be acceded directly,
          * but is better for testing to use getters; they can be mocked.